Complexity of Unambiguous Problems in $\Sigma^P_2$: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Martin Bullinger for insightful discussions and comments regarding the proof of \Cref{thm:ashg_pop_pcw}.
-We would like to thank Amnon Ta-Shma and Noam Ta-Shma for communicating to us their result of \Cref{thm:epsilon_pairwise_code_exists}.
+Earlier versions of this work included a preliminary version of the results in \cite{gilboa2026StrongPopularity}, when the two works formed a single manuscript.
+We thank Amnon Ta-Shma and Noam Ta-Shma for communicating to us their result of \Cref{thm:epsilon_pairwise_code_exists}.
+We thank Rahul Santhanam for drawing our attention to the result on \LOPClass{} in \cite{korten2024strong}.
+We thank Lance Fortnow for suggesting that \coAM{} could bound \PMA{}, and mentioning the work of \cite{FortnowYamakami96}.
 Matan Gilboa was supported by the Engineering and Physical Sciences Research Council (EPSRC, grant EP/W524311/1).
 Paul Goldberg was supported by the EPSRC (grants EP/X040461/1 and EP/X038548/1), and by the ARIA project “\textit{Aggregating Safety Preferences for AI Systems: A Social Choice Approach.}” Noam Nisan was partially supported by a grant from the Israeli Science Foundation (ISF number 505/23).